sadab-halim/AWS-Certified-Cloud-Practitioner/1. Notes/README.md

 # Deploying and Managing Infrastructure at Scale

 ## What is CloudFormation?
+- AWS CloudFormation is an infrastructure as code tool that allows you to define a wide variety of AWS resources in a declarative way using JSON or YAML text-based documents called CloudFormation templates.

 - Amazon CloudFront is a fast content delivery network (CDN) service that securely delivers data, videos, applications, and APIs to customers globally with low latency, high transfer speeds, all within a developer-friendly environment